2016, Vol. 3 Issue 5, Part A

 How to cite this article:

-Onur Aker and Samet Hasan Abaci.
+Onur Aker, Samet Hasan Abaci.
 Entomopathogenicity of Metarhizium anisopliae and some fungi toward the filbert aphid, Myzocallis coryli Goetze (Hemiptera: Aphididae).
-International Journal of Fauna and Biological Studies.
-2016; 3(5): 32-37.
+Int J Fauna Biol Stud 2016;3(5):32-37.